 Mrs. Sperre My Mrs. Sunshine!

 When you have a mother-like teacher to guide you throughout your education, you find these questions quite easy to answer.
 As a little girl in first grade, I looked up to this beautiful woman, who was an important part of my everyday school life through to the eighth grade.
 While we worked on reading, I remember that on my birthday she would make us popcorn in the pull-out setting classroom.
 I believed I was the luckiest student in the world.
 In sixth grade, I remember writing a story about her, explaining how she was always there picking me back up on my toughest days.
 During the eighth grade, I remember writing an article about what a wonderful teacher she was.
 She would always make me laugh and help me to understand that it was ok to need some help when I struggled.
 She would always have encouraging and kind words to help pick me back up.
 I always wondered why she didn’t have a child, but secretly I felt like I was her daughter during school hours.
-I know I was not alone wishing to be her kid during school because my friend David felt the same way.
+I know I was not alone in wishing to be her kid during school because my friend David felt the same way.
 She just really loved her students the way a Mom and Dad would.
 My father was often sick with heart disease and I would worry.
 My social-emotional state was very fragile in the middle school years and I am thankful she was there to be my in-school “mother.”

 As life continued, I invited my “special teacher” to my college graduation to share the beginning of my own special education teaching career with her.
 Little did I know we would even share some of the same students.
 We continued our relationship as fellow educators now.
 I was teaching at the high school level and she was teaching students from kindergarten to eighth grade.
 She showed consistent, genuine love for her students.
 I never saw her get angry.
 Yes, she would be stern if she wanted a student to grow academically, but never was she angry.
 After my marriage and the birth of my twin boys, she helped advise me and guide them.
 She would remind me that one son was just like me.
 She could see that you couldn’t trick him.
 I was the same way.
 She even was on the phone with me one day pretending to be Santa’s elf around Christmas time.
 He didn’t believe it, but it was fun.